birc-hpc/planning/docs/week-2/scripts-and-variables.md

 echo Argument 3: $2
 ```

-The `$@` and `$#` variables have horribly names.
+The `$@` and `$#` variables have horrible names.
 I don't know why shell people insist on using what looks like line noise for variables, but they do.
 It is what it is, though.
-At least it is fairly easy to remember the positional arguments.
+At least it is reasonably easy to remember the positional arguments.

 Let's try to add arguments to our backup script.
 Maybe we have decided that we want to use it in other projects, so we want to add an option for where the script should run, where the file that contains the list of other files to back up is, and where the backup directory is.
 We still want to be able to run the script without arguments as before, so we add default arguments to all the options.
 That could look like this: